-When we grow older, our human bodies begin to alter in several ways.
-This change is both outside as well as inside.
+When we grow older, our bodies begin to alter in several ways.
+This change occurs both outside and inside.
 Metabolism tends to slow down, and muscle mass may weaken.
-These categories of variations can disturb the method we use nutrients from the diet we take in.
+These variations can disturb the way we use nutrients from our diet.

 It's imperative to be attentive to these variations and the method by which they affect your dietary requirements.
 Being thoughtful about how your dietary requirements modify as you age can enable you to categorize what classes of nutrients you should list in your dietary plans.
 Read on to learn more in-depth about the types of nutrients crucial for older adults and the methods by which you optimize your diet as you age.